autred/blog/_posts/2016-06-04-damage-sponsors.md

 keeps our servers running, so that we can continue to provide a powerful service for free and to as many users as possible.

-If you're interested in a sponsorship, or have an idea on othe revenue streams we can persue to keep YASP running, send us an email to support@yasp.co.
+If you're interested in a sponsorship, or have an idea on othe revenue streams we can persue to keep YASP running, send us an email to <support@yasp.co>.

 -------

 Finally, we're working on rewriting our front end and our UI.
-It's a work in progress, but you can follow it [http://ui.yasp.co/].
+It's a work in progress, but you can follow it <http://ui.yasp.co/>.

 One of the most major complaints we've seen about YASP has been its UI, so we're really hoping to improve it.
 If you have any suggestions, hit us up on our [Discord channel](https://discord.gg/0o5SQGbXuWCNDcaF).